quabiee07/simple-app-hng/README.md

-# simple-app-hng
+#HNGi-Task-One
-A simple app that collects user input and displ
+A simple app that collects user input and displays the output in a textview